• Pricing

 For Lazy loading to work properly, the width and height of each image should be explicitly specified in the CSS styles.

 LESS pre-processing language is used in the CSS tab.
-You can use any features described in the documentation on LESS.
+You can add any features described in the documentation on LESS.

-The scope of styles is defined by the :scope selector.
-However, if you don't specify this selector, the whole code will be wrapped in it automatically.
-Thus, two examples below are identical:
+The scope of styles is restricted by the :scope or :host selector.
+However, if you do not specify this selector, the whole code will be wrapped in it automatically.
+Thus, two examples below are identical.

 :scope { color: red; &:hover { color: blue; } } color: red; &:hover { color: blue; }

-Using the :scope selector lets you apply styles to the whole page, not only to the current element:
+Using the :root selector allows you to apply styles to the whole page, not only to the current element.

-:scope { /* Styles for current element */ } /* Styles for whole page */
+:scope { /* Styles of the current element */ } :root { /* Styles of the whole page */ }

 Responsive design